What Is Surface Mount Technology?

-One of the many challenges subcontractors face is first assembly or first piece inspection (FAI) to verify customer information, which can be time-consuming.
-This is a very important step in the process because of any error, if undetected, can result in a lot of rework.
+One of the many challenges PCB manufacturers face is the first assembly or first piece inspection (FAI) process to verify customer information, which can be time-consuming.
+This step is crucial because any undetected errors can lead to significant rework.

 • Reflow soldering